 Cultivated by the Pennsylvania Dutch (*Dutch is actually a corruption of Deutsch, i.e. German, not as in from the Netherlands) since the 1880s.
 The name translates as "chicken heart".

 Its flavor is described as “stocky” and is considered medium hot.
 Traditionally used for pickling and making pepper vinegar.
 The Pennsylvania Dutch cooked and pureed it to make a pepper vinegar, a condiment often sprinkled on sauerkraut.
-Though its production area has spread across the country, the seeds are still not mainstream; they are listed as a Slow Food USA variety.
+Though its production area has spread across the country, the seeds are still not widely available.
+A Slow Food USA variety.

 SPECIES: C. annuum